Skip to main content

 • They target some of the proteins made by cancer cells that normally help them grow.

-Lenvatinib and sorafenib can often help stop cancer growth for a time in people with differentiated thyroid cancer (papillary or follicular thyroid cancer) whose treatment with radioactive iodine is no longer working.
+Lenvatinib and sorafenib can often help stop cancer growth for a time in people with papillary or follicular thyroid cancer whose radioactive iodine treatment is no longer working.
 If these drugs are no longer helpful, cabozantinib may be an option.

 All of these drugs are taken by mouth.